What is Massage Therapy?

 How Can Massage Therapy Help with Pregnancy Symptoms?

 In addition to encouraging overall wellness and relaxation, massage therapy can be effective in managing specific pregnancy symptoms.
-Registered massage therapy may help pregnant women with diminished anxiety and depression, reduced headaches, water retention (edema), nerve dysfunction (sciatica) and general muscle tension, improved mood, better sleep and less back and pelvic pain.
+Registered massage therapy may help pregnant people with diminished anxiety and depression, reduced headaches, water retention (edema), nerve dysfunction (sciatica) and general muscle tension, improved mood, better sleep and less back and pelvic pain.

 What to expect in a pregnancy massage treatment: